 - Publishing over 100 peer-reviewed texts

-In 2014, he partnered with fellow Social Scientist, Jason Weeden to co-author The Hidden Agenda of the Political Mind: How Self-Interest Shapes our Opinions and Why We Won’t Admit It.
+In 2014, he partnered with fellow writer, Jason Weeden to co-author The Hidden Agenda of the Political Mind: How Self-Interest Shapes our Opinions and Why We Won’t Admit It.
 The book calls into question our true motivations behind our political views.
 Tapping into the ‘why,’ Hidden Agenda highlights the driving force behind our beliefs.
 Rather than inflating one party’s stance over the other, Robert Kurzban and Jason Weeden’s text dives into the whisper that guides our votes: self-interest.
 Diligently disruptive and uniquely unabashed, Hidden Agenda delves into hot-button issues of the current political generation, from immigration to affirmative action, abortion, and beyond.
 Are our choices in candidates governed by outside forces or by our own silent design?

 With the presidential election on the horizon, our political minds are certain to readjust once again.
 Dive into Jason Weeden and Robert Kurzban’s discussion before visiting the polls.

 Robert Kurzban has been through the journey of publication numerous times.
 He is happy to assist aspiring authors looking to take their first daring leap into the process.
 On a freelance basis, he is available to advise writers seeking publication online and in print.
+His team at RE: Writers also provides writing services to non-profit organizations in the form of grant proposal development.

 You can also find Robert Kurzban on the Bartering Exhange Network providing proofreading, editing, and publishing consulting services.